-A remote pilot may obtain the knowledge needed to pass the exam for a certificate of remote pilot competency in one of the following two ways:
+A remote pilot may obtain the additional theoretical knowledge that is needed to pass the additional theoretical examination for a certificate of remote pilot competency via competency-based training that covers aspects related to non-technical skills in an integrated manner, taking into account the particular risks associated with UAS operations.
+Competency-based training should be developed using the analysis, design, development, implementation, and evaluation (ADDIE) principles.

+The competency may be acquired by one of the following two ways:

-- (a) Competency-based training - (1) Competency-based training covers aspects related to non-technical skills in an integrated manner, taking into account the particular risks associated with UAS operations. - (2) Competency-based training should be developed using the analysis, design, development, implementation, evaluation (ADDIE) principles. - (b) Self-study - (1) A remote pilot may undertake self-study in many ways in order to obtain a certificate of competency.
-The purpose of this self-study is to acquire some basic competency and familiarise themselves with the UA, as well as with the UAS operations they want to conduct. - (2) Examples of self-study: - (i) reading the manual or leaflet provided by the UA manufacturer; - (ii) reading related information or watching instructional films; and - (iii) obtaining information from others who have already experience in flying a UA.
+- (a) Self-study, such as: - (1) reading the manual or leaflet provided by the UA manufacturer; - (2) reading related information or watching instructional films; and - (3) obtaining information from others who have already experience in flying a UA.

+(b) Study in a training facility.

-The remote pilot may also undertake this study as classroom training, e-learning or similar training at a training facility.
-Since this training is not mandated by the MSs, the national aviation authorities (NAAs) are not required to approve the training syllabuses.
+A remote pilot may also undertake this study as classroom training, e-learning or similar training at a training facility.
+Since this training is not mandated by the UAS Regulation, the national aviation authorities (NAAs) are not required to approve the training syllabi.